jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

 **Declarations of network operator status**

 ### 102 Persons declared to be network operators
-(1) The purpose of this section and sections 103 to 105 is to facilitate entry into, and competition in, telecommunications markets and broadcasting markets.
+(1) The purpose of this section and sections 103 to 105 is to facilitate entry into, and competition in, telecommunications markets.
 (2) A person may apply to the Minister to be declared a network operator for the purposes of this Act or any provisions of this Act.
 (3) For the purposes of this section and sections 103 to 105, any 2 or more bodies corporate must be treated as 1 person if— (a) one of them is a body corporate of which the others are subsidiaries; or